Book Online

 What is Meniere’s disease?

-Meniere’s disease is a disease of the ear that can result in significant symptoms, including hearing loss and vertigo.
+Meniere’s disease is an ear condition that can cause significant symptoms, including hearing loss and vertigo.
 It is relatively common in an ear specialist’s practice.

 How is Meniere’s disease diagnosed?